highbyte/dotnet-6502/src/apps/Highbyte.DotNet6502.App.SilkNetNative/README.md

-## How to run SkiaNative app on Mac M1
+## How to run SilkNetNative app on Mac M1
 Currently issue with ImGui library on M1 Macs (ARM64). https://github.com/mellinoe/ImGui.NET/issues/350
 Fix: